-Phase 1 of the lift-assisted Timberline Bike Park is now open.
+The Timberline Bike Park is open during spring once the winter snows have melted.
 But what visitors might not see right away is the amount of care and thoughtfulness that went into designing a bike park with sustainability at the forefront.

 in the summer, guests now have another way to experience the slopes of Mt.
 Hood from Timberline Lodge with the opening of their brand new lift assisted mountain bike park.
 Phase 1 features approximately eight miles of green, blue and black trails.
 Other Timberline Bike Park facilities that will open include a full service bike shop (offering repairs, rentals and sales), food and beverage concessions and a bike school.